garyfleming/the-board-whisperer/the-board-whisperer.md

 ![Inline](images/three-col-full.png)

-^ TODO Move this earlier to part about boards/kanban>?
 ^ Teams job is to deliver value.
-They do that by getting items that have been prioritised has having value done.
+They do that by getting items that have been prioritised as having value done.
 That means getting it completely, from one side of the board to another.
 Not part of the way.
 The whole way.
-TODO fill out
+There is no partial credit.

 ---